Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Bestiary/Starships Examples/Starship Creatures/Voraija.md

 This variant of echolocation and their whale-like forms caused biologists to mistakenly classify voraijas as a subspecies of oma, yet voraijas belong to a completely different species.
 Their version of starsong has only rudimentary telepathic undertones, conveying most of its power and meaning through electromagnetic waves.
 In contrast to omas’ ethereal, mournful sonatas, playful riffs and forceful shouts characterize voraija vocalizations, carrying a vibrational component that most creatures feel as buzzing or heat—or that most starship sensors read as overpowering static.

 This communication is key to voraijas’ survival, as they coordinate closely to hunt in pods, favoring organic creatures native to gas giants.
 Using bursts of high-frequency waves, voraijas corral and stun comparatively small prey like cloud rays (page 20) before swallowing their targets whole.
 Voraija have fairly small teeth, ill-suited to inflicting lethal wounds.
-However, eyewitnesses attest that voraijas occasionally team up to hunt large prey, such as space tardigrades or omas; during these efforts, voraijas kill their targets with microwave bursts before biting into the carcass and rolling away for added leverage.
+However, eyewitnesses attest that voraijas occasionally team up to hunt large prey, such as space tardigrades or omas during these efforts, voraijas kill their targets with microwave bursts before biting into the carcass and rolling away for added leverage.
 When driving off threats, voraijas turn to their powerful rostrums and tails, both of which can inflict terrible bludgeoning blows.

 A visiting voraija pod’s songs can instigate serious communications disruption across a nearby planet’s surface, much like being hit by a solar flare.
 Technologically advanced societies often send starship escorts to shepherd voraijas before the creatures cause too much damage.
 However, these encounters often result in misunderstanding and violence due to the voraijas’ stubborn curiosity.
 Each death only enrages the creatures, for the emotional bonds within a family are powerful.
 The loss of an elder—especially a pod’s matriarch—can leave the group disoriented and angry, spurring the voraijas to vindictively hunt and destroy any starships they can find in a system.